Business EITC Contributions

 The Pennsylvania Educational Improvement Tax Credit Program (EITC) is administered by the Department of Community and Economic Development.
 Tax credits for up to 90 percent of the contribution amount can be awarded to operating businesses that make contributions to the National Constitution Center’s educational improvement programs that provide civic literacy and citizen engagement programs to underserved Philadelphia students.

-The Center’s youth-based programs bring the story of “We the People” to life for students of all grade levels through immersive experiences, innovative programs, standards-based lesson plans, and other resources that align with school curricula.
+The Constitution Center’s youth-based programs bring the story of “We the People” to life for students of all grade levels through immersive experiences, innovative programs, standards-based lesson plans, and other resources that align with school curricula.
 Our Young Citizens Scholarship and Traveling History & Civics programs make it possible for students from underserved communities and financially disadvantaged school districts to visit the National Constitution Center to participate in the programs and exhibits at the Museum of We the People and to participate in onsite interactive programming at their schools.

 More than 8,000 underserved K–12 students visited the National Constitution Center last year through the Young Citizens Scholarship Program.
-The Center’s active outreach efforts seek to ensure that financial considerations are not a barrier to participating in our programs.
-Significant organizational resources are devoted to outreach and program development for teachers and students in grades K–12, and the Center works closely with schools, districts, and educational organizations throughout the region to ensure that the students’ experiences with the Center’s programs are connected to their classroom curriculum.
+The museum’s active outreach efforts seek to ensure that financial considerations are not a barrier to participating in our programs.
+Significant organizational resources are devoted to outreach and program development for teachers and students in grades K–12, and the museum works closely with schools, districts, and educational organizations throughout the region to ensure that the students’ experiences with the museum’s programs are connected to their classroom curriculum.

 The Young Citizens Scholarship Program funds group visits to the National Constitution Center from Title I schools—schools identified by the federal government as serving high concentrations of families in poverty and students at risk.
-Scholarships make it possible for students at underserved schools to participate in the programs and exhibits at the Center—such as the live, multimedia theatrical performances Freedom Rising and Living News—as well as providing bus transportation from their schools to the Center.
+Scholarships make it possible for students at underserved schools to participate in the programs and exhibits at the museum—such as the live, multimedia theatrical performances Freedom Rising and Living News—as well as providing bus transportation from their schools to the Constitution Center.